o-ran-sc/pti-o2/docs/user-guide.rst

       sudo apt-get update
       sudo apt-get install -y kubectl

-   We need to get Kubernetes profile to set up the kubectl command tool.
+   We need to get the Kubernetes profile to set up the kubectl command tool.

    Get the DMS Id in the INF O2 service, and set it into bash environment.